rgrassy/python-shrubbery-seeker/README.md

 ## Experience

-A highlight was learning how to place circles and numbers precisely inside triangles, deepening my understanding of GUI geometry.
-I also experimented with event-driven logic and included a rare “Holy Grail” Easter Egg fortune.
-Debugging outside the IDE taught me a lot about user interaction and layout.
+One tough part was learning how to place circles and numbers precisely inside triangles, which helped me better understand how to position shapes and numbers in the interface.
+I also worked on making the program respond to user actions like clicks and selections, and included a rare “Holy Grail” Easter Egg fortune.
+Debugging helped me understand user interaction and how to arrange the layout effectively.

 ## Attribution

-Sound effects came from Monty Python and The Holy Grail, The Princess Bride, and course clips of Chris and Mehran (taken from lectures).
+Sound effects came from Monty Python and The Holy Grail, The Princess Bride, and clips of Chris and Mehran (taken from lectures).

-Recording a demo video was a great way to share my work beyond platform constraints, since audio libraries weren’t available in the Code in Place IDE.
-I would have preferred to let my section group demo it themselves.